A novel of a girl possessed of a terrifying power.

 Pointedly averted in the '13 version, where Portia Doubleday (whose IMDb photo shows her as a blonde) dyed her hair brown to play Chris.

-Bloody Handprint: Carrie leaves one of these on Mrs. Desjardin's shorts during the opening scenes, being under the impression that she is bleeding to death during her first period.
-(Mama never told her about That Time of the Month, feeling that menstruation is caused by sin.)
+Bloody Handprint: Carrie leaves one of these on Miss Desjardin's shorts during the opening scenes, being under the impression that she is bleeding to death during her first period.
+(Momma never told her about That Time of the Month, feeling that menstruation is caused by sin.)

 In the book, there is a flashback from Margaret, involving her own grandmother (Carrie's great-grandmother).
 The woman would display her telekinesis and cackle madly.
 She'd also gone completely senile at an early age before dying of a heart attack.
 It's shown that she was a pretty frightening figure for Margaret to grow up with, which is probably why she ended up being a crazy religious fanatic.
 It's subtle but gives her a very slight Well-Intentioned Extremist view.